lzp1988/documentation/content/applications/finance/fiscal_localizations/colombia.rst

      - Default :ref:`fiscal localization package <fiscal_localizations/packages>`.
 This module adds
        the base accounting features for the Colombian localization: chart of accounts, taxes, withholdings, and identification document type.
+   * - :guilabel:`Electronic invoicing for Colombia with DIAN`
+     - `l10n_co_dian`
+     - This module includes the features required for integration with the DIAN as an own software, Adds the ability to generate electronic invoices and support documents based on |DIAN| regulations.
    * - :guilabel:`Colombian - Accounting Reports`
      - `l10n_co_reports`
      - Includes accounting reports for sending certifications to suppliers for withholdings applied.
    * - :guilabel:`Electronic invoicing for Colombia with Carvajal`
      - `l10n_co_edi`
-     - This module includes the features required for integration with Carvajal, and generates the electronic invoices and support documents related to the vendor bills, based on
+     - This module includes the features required for integration with Carvajal.
+Adds the ability to generate the electronic invoices and support documents, based on |DIAN| regulations.
-       |DIAN| regulations.
-   * - :guilabel:`Colombian - Point of Sale`
-     - `l10n_co_pos`
-     - Includes Point of Sale receipts for Colombian localization.

 .. note::
    When `Colombia` is selected for a company's :guilabel:`Fiscal Localization`, Odoo automatically